ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 Allows **non-interactive** `matplotlib plots` to be displayed in a notebook.

 ### `%matplotlib notebook`
-Allows **interactive** `matplotlib plots` to be displayed and interacted with inside of a notebook.
+Allows **interactive** `matplotlib plots` to be displayed and interacted with inside of a notebook. <!-- within a notebook?  -->

 ### `%df`
 This is a custom magic written specifically for OpenSARlab.
-It uses the python function `shutil.disk_usage()` to check the state of storage on user volumes.
+It uses the python function `shutil.disk_usage()` to check the state of storage on user's volumes.

 - `%df` returns a human readable string in GB.
 - `%df --raw` returns a raw data object